moechofe/lowresrmx/asset.dev/manual.md

 Returns the number of frames since LowResRMX was launched.
 The value wraps to 0 when 5184000 is reached, which is about 24 hours.

+#### `WAIT TAP`

+Will stop execution of the program until a touch is made.

+> While waiting for a tap, interrupt sub-routines for `VBL/RASTER/PARTICLE/EMITTER` are still executed.

 ### Display API

 #### `PALETTE palette,[c0],[c1],[c2],[c3]`